-Parametric likelihood-based inferences for regression analyses is a well-developed area of modern statistical theory.
-The theory on how to account for incomplete outcome or covariate information in a regression analysis is relatively well established, and includes methods such as inverse probability weighting (IPW) of complete cases and multiple imputation (Robins, Rotnitzky and Zhao (1994); Little and Rubin (2014)).
+Parametric likelihood-based inferences for regression analyses is a welldeveloped area of modern statistical theory.
+The theory on how to account for incomplete outcome or covariate information in a regression analysis is relatively well established, and includes methods such as inverse probability weighting (IPW) of complete cases and multiple imputation (Robins et al., 1994; Little and Rubin, 2014).
 Most missing data methods assume that the probability of observing a subject with complete data is bounded away from zero.
-Also known as the positivity assumption, this is often necessary to identify the full data law and its smooth functionals (Robins, Rotnitzky and Zhao (1994)).
+Also known as the positivity assumption, this is often necessary to identify the full data law and its smooth functionals (Robins et al., 1994).
 In this study, we consider a more extreme form of incomplete data, in which the positivity assumption does not hold; that is, the probability of observing complete data is zero for all units in the population.